When I Met U

-When I Met U is a 2009 Filipino romantic comedy film directed by Joel Lamangan and starring Richard Gutierrez and KC Concepcion.
+And It All Began...
+When I Met U, or simply When I Met U, is a 2009 Filipino romantic comedy film directed by Joel Lamangan and starring Richard Gutierrez and KC Concepcion.
 The screenplay by Aloy Adlawan was written for Jose Javier Reyes to direct; Reyes later left, citing "creative difference".
 The title of the film is derived from an OPM song by Filipino musical group Apo Hiking Society called "When I Met You" which is also the film's official soundtrack.
-The movie was produced by GMA Pictures.
+The film was produced by GMA Pictures.

 The film premiered in the Philippines on February 11, 2009.

 Plot

 Jenny (KC Concepcion) is an unpretentious mall promodizer searching for true love.
 A hopeless romantic, her quest leads her to Benjie (Richard Gutierrez), a cargo pilot who offers her the love she truly yearns.
 An unlikely romance begins when she hitches a ride with Benjie to attend a wedding in Palawan.
 On board, they openly show their dislike for each other but when the aircraft crashes in an unknown island, the two turn to each other for comfort and eventually resolve their differences.